If you’ve got your heart set on a pod coffee machine, you’re probably debating between Nespresso Vs Dolce Gusto.

 - Flavored coffee

 You can brew more flavorful coffee drinks with a Dolce Gusto coffee machine.
 Some of the most popular options include caramel, hazelnut, coconut, almond, and others.
 You can also brew different cup sizes, as the machines have seven options available, plus XL on the Genio range.
+This one tends to cater to those who like fancy-flavored drinks (nothin wrong with that either!).

 You can choose Dolce Gusto drink based on the coffee origin, type of drink, or manufacturer.

-Dolce Gusto has a much larger selection of milk-based drinks compared to Nespresso — you can even choose between a regular and skinny cappuccino.
+Dolce Gusto has a larger selection of milk-based drinks compared to Nespresso — you can even choose between a regular and skinny cappuccino.
 Finally, you can also brew iced drinks, hot chocolates, and several different tea blends.

 Milk frothing is one of the crucial differences between Nespresso and Dolce Gusto.
+This is important is you like lattes in the morning.

+There’s also a newer Aeroccino 4 model that is another upgrade with more milk texture options.
 Aeroccino comes built-in with some Nespresso models, or you can buy it separately.

 I admit I was skeptical when I first heard about it, but the powdered milk capsule works well.
 I used them with my Genio S Dolce Gusto machine, and the drink always had a nice layer of foam on top to which I could add different syrups.